The Watches I Wore The Most In 2022 — Omega × Swatch, Zenith, G-Shock, And Behrens

 Behrens B015 NaviGraph

 Next up is one that many of you will have never heard of, but it is a watch that deserves your attention.
-I had this watch on a long-term loan, and I will be very sad to see it go back.
+I have worn this watch a LOT over the last few months, and I love it.
 The B015 NaviGraph from Behrens proved very popular at Geneva Watch Days back in August/September, and numerous people came over to ask me about it.
 The most common feedback from shock and disbelief was when they heard the price — US$2,680.
 Every single person said the watch looked and felt far more expensive than the price tag would suggest, and they were not wrong.
 It was my first impression when I took it out of the box the day it arrived.

 Behrens watches are made in China, and they are not afraid to say it.
 In fact, they celebrate it; when they’re this good, they’re well within their rights to do so.
 I cannot imagine making a watch like this for this price in Switzerland.
 It could cost two or three times the price, if not more.
 The B015 NaviGraph keeps costs down by using a Miyota 9015 movement as the base for the brand’s custom in-house module.
 That’s what gives the B015 the regulator dial arrangement, with hours, minutes, 24-hour day/night, and an additional time zone on separate sub-dials.
 There’s a lot to love here, and I recommend reading my hands-on review of the B015 NaviGraph for the full lowdown.